TRaSH-Guides/Guides/includes/sqp/important-notice.md

 !!! warning "Important Notice"

-    All the used scores and combination of Custom Formats in this Guide are tested to get the desired results and prevent download loops as much as possible.
+    All the used scores and combinations of Custom Formats in this Guide are tested to get the desired results while preventing download loops as much as possible.

-    From experience most of the time when people change scores or leave out certain CF that work together they end up with undesired results.
+    From experience, most of the time when people change scores or leave out certain CFs that work together - they end up with undesired results.

-    If you're unsure or have questions do not hesitate to ask for help on Discord.
+    If you're unsure or have questions, do not hesitate to ask for help on Discord

+    <center>[ Click For Support ](https://trash-guides.info/discord){ .md-button .md-button--primary }</center>